Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Enabling Biocomputing in IoBNT Networks

-The first work demonstrating the potential of \ac{DNA}-based engineering relied on the \ac{DNA} strand-displacement technique, as developed in \cite{qian2011neural}.\footnote{\ac{DNA} strand displacement regulates the gene expression and is capable of creating universal computation \cite{soloveichik2010dna}.} In this technique, neurons are realized through the reaction of input strands and toeholds (\ac{DNA} segment) with three gates.
-The multiplier gates output a total number of \ac{DNA} strands in proportion to the weight, i.e., the operation $\omega_i \times x_i$, where $\omega_i$ is the weight and $x_i$ is the input.
+The first work demonstrating the potential of \ac{DNA}-based engineering relied on the \ac{DNA} strand-displacement technique as developed in \cite{qian2011neural}.\footnote{\ac{DNA} strand displacement regulates the gene expression and is capable of creating universal computation \cite{soloveichik2010dna}.} In this technique, neurons are implemented via the reaction of input strands and toeholds (\ac{DNA} segments) with three gates.
+The multiplier gates output a number of \ac{DNA} strands in proportion to the weight, i.e., the operation $\omega_i \times x_i$, where $\omega_i$ is the weight and $x_i$ is the input.
 The integration gate is chemically related to the output strands from the multiplier gates in a way that a reaction product reflects a strand as the sum of the inputs, i.e., $\sum \omega_i \times x_i$.
 Finally, thresholding is implemented by a dedicated threshold gate that releases output strands only when the accumulated signal exceeds a prescribed level; these output strands are then detected through fluorescence from \ac{DNA} reporter gates.
 Using \num{112} \ac{DNA} strands assembled into \num{72} initial \ac{DNA} species, this technology implemented a four-neuron Hopfield associative memory and demonstrated pattern recall through a ``read your mind'' game with four stored patterns.

-Instances of concrete developments synthesize {NNs} in the logarithmic domain for a more natural replication within gene regulatory systems.
-In the logarithmic domain, coefficient multiplication is transformed to exponentiation, and summation to multiplication, both operations implemented using two gene circuits, as illustrated in \cite[Fig. 1a)]{rizik2022synthetic}.
-These gene circuits are later connected to a third one to implement the non-linear function of the neuron, as illustrated in \cite[Fig. 1j)]{rizik2022synthetic}.
-Other examples for gene circuits develop single-layer {NNs} as: \num{2} inputs and \num{2} neurons in \cite{rizik2022synthetic}, \num{3} inputs and~\num{3} neurons in \cite{becerra2022computing,chen2021development,vanderlinden2022dna}, \num{2} layers with \num{2} inputs in \cite{okumura2022nonlinear}, and a more complex \ac{CNN} architecture in \cite{xiong2022molecular}.
-Testing their powerful computational capabilities, these \ac{DNA}-based {NNs} are reported for imaging messenger \ac{RNA} molecules and for regulating cell behavior such as cell-to-cell communication and adhesion; see \cite[Sec.
-4]{cao2023dna}.